 If you want to be a follower of Jesus Christ, answer the call God extends to you.
 Press on toward the goal of knowing Christ – not just knowing about Christ, but developing a personal relationship with Jesus.
 And as that relationship grows, the evidence of your maturing faith will be seen in the way you live your life.

 Paul writes, “Let those of us then who are mature be of the same mind; and if you think differently about anything, this too God will reveal to you.
 Only let us hold fast to what we have attained.” (vv15-16) Paul brings us back to unity of thinking, having the same mind as Christ Jesus, as he encourages us to hang onto the level of maturity we have reached in our faith.

 Discipleship is not what we do, it’s who we follow.
 All the marks of a mature follower of Jesus are evidence of following, not the means by which we follow.
-In his book, From Membership to Discipleship, Phil Maynard identifies five areas of discipleship that contribute to this picture:
+In his book, From Membership to Discipleship, Phil Maynard identifies six areas of discipleship that contribute to this picture: